-Mann, a Democrat, was the representative for Pennsylvania's 19th congressional district from 1849 to 1851.
+Mann was the representative for Pennsylvania’s 19th congressional district and was a Democrat.
+He served from 1849 to 1851.

 From Dec 1835 to Mar 1851, Mann missed 132 of 1,509 roll call votes, which is 8.7%.
 This is better than the median of 21.1% among the lifetime records of representatives serving in Mar 1851.
 The chart below reports missed votes over time.

 |Dec 1847-Mar 1848||101||12||11.9%||18th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000